India seeks report on $740 mln Finmeccanica deal

-NEW DELHI India's defence ministry has sought a report from Indian Embassy in Rome on new media reports of alleged foul play in a 560 million euro helicopter deal with Italy's Finmeccanica SIFI.MI.
+NEW DELHI, April 25 India's defence ministry has sought a report from Indian Embassy in Rome on new media reports of alleged foul play in a 560 million euro ($739.37 million) helicopter deal with Italy's Finmeccanica.

 "Any such complaint or allegation received will be investigated and the contractual provisions invoked, in case any wrong doing is established, in addition to action that may be required under law," the ministry said in a statement.